evanreynald/mcp23s17/README.md

 Kindly review:)

-ps : I have asked permission from my intership mentor to upload this code
+ps : I have asked permission from my internship mentor to upload this code